Learn About the Situation, Behaviour and Impact Model and How to Use it Effectively

 Tip: Aim to use measurable information in your description of the behaviour.
 This helps to ensure that your comments are unbiased.

-The last step is to use ‘I’ statements to describe how the other person’s action has affected you or others or performance.
+The last step in the SBI Model is to use ‘I’ statements to describe how the other person’s action has affected you or others or your performance.

 - Situation: ‘Last week you presented to the client…’